aurimontem/phs/week_4/README.md

 Last time, we installed LaTeX.
 We need to install a few other packages for this time, too.
 In a separate terminal, run the commands:

-On Windows or Ubuntu (in Windows Subsystem for Linux):
+On Windows (in Windows Subsystem for Linux) or Ubuntu:
 + `sudo apt-get install texlive-latex-recommended texlive-latex-extra texlive-font-utils pandoc evince`